One Bullet Clips

 - You can also use it to use a mixed load.
 For example, the shotguns can often use the regular pellet shells, a dart shell and a slug.
 If you take the time to juggle it, you can have it so your gun is loaded with one type, then the next, then the last type, and so on.

-- Revolvers, shotguns with tube magazines, and rifles with internal magazines can be partially reloaded in real life, taking out spent shells and just putting in the needed ones.
-Of course, none of these usually use clips.
+- Revolversnote , shotguns with tube magazines, and weapons with internal magazines can be partially reloaded in real life, taking out spent shells and just putting in the needed ones; clips for these weapons exist mostly to quickly and fully reload them from empty.

 Beat 'em Up